DarinLevesque/FHA/src/pages/property-services/rentals.md

 If your association does not have a formal accommodation or modification review process in place, FHA can develop one as a separate deliverable.
 Documents reviewed could include:
-i.
-Request for Reasonable Modification/Accommodation Verification Form ii.
-Authorization for Release of Information iii.
+I. Request for Reasonable Modification/Accommodation Verification Form II.
+Authorization for Release of Information
+III.
 Reasonable Accommodation Agreement
 FHA recommends any suggested changes in policy be reviewed and approved by the property’s legal counsel.

-4. Posted Rules Review
+4.  **Posted Rules Review**

 Many allegations of housing discrimination start with rules posted upon a placard at the community’s amenities and common areas.
 In some cases, the posted rules can differ from those printed in the official Rules & Regulations manual for the community causing confusion within the community’s staff and with the residents.